BCG-X-Official/facet/README.rst

   of that partition.
 - For each partition, the simulator creates an artificial copy of the original sample assuming the variable to be simulated has the same value across all observations – which is the value representing the partition.
-Using the best `LearnerCrossfit` acquired from the ranker, the simulator now re-predicts all targets using the models trained for all folds and determines the average uplift of the target variable resulting from this.
+Using the best estimator acquired from the ranker, the simulator now re-predicts all targets using the models trained for full sample and determines the uplift of the target variable resulting from this.
 - The FACET `SimulationDrawer` allows us to visualise the result; both in a *matplotlib* and a plain-text style.

-Finally, because FACET can use bootstrap cross validation, we can create a crossfit from our previous `LearnerRanker` best model to perform the simulation, so we can quantify the uncertainty by using bootstrap confidence intervals.

 .. code-block:: Python

     # FACET imports
     from facet.validation import BootstrapCV
-    from facet.crossfit import LearnerCrossfit
     from facet.simulation import UnivariateUpliftSimulator
     from facet.data.partition import ContinuousRangePartitioner
     from facet.simulation.viz import SimulationDrawer